Reflections on Sending Our Daughter to Boarding School

 Our Boarding School Exploration Process

 Looking back, I cannot honestly call it a school search process.
-There was no Internet via which to search.
+There was no Internet to search.
 You had to snail mail or call long-distance (remember that?) schools for catalogs.
-We selected Kent School because it was in the next town over from us.
+We selected Kent School because it was in the town next to us.
 I knew the headmaster and thought very highly of the school.
 Still do.
 Kent was within easy reach but still far enough away that she would feel on her own.

 We also chose two other boarding schools to visit and inspect.
-They were in the Boston area as I recall.
-One was in the St. Grottlesex group although I honestly cannot recall exactly which one.
+I recall that they were in the Boston area.
+One was in the St. Grottlesex group, although I cannot recall which one.
 It doesn't matter because she was rejected at the Boston schools.
 Kent, on the other hand, welcomed her with open arms.
 All the more so since we didn't need any financial aid.
 Kent was $11,600 a year for tuition, room, and board in those days.

 This video offers an overview of Kent School, Kent, Connecticut.